jublo/shapecode-php/README.md

 5000 results at a time, and provides a means to move backwards and forwards through these pages.

-Here is how you can walk through cursored results with Shapeways.
+Here is how you can walk through cursored results with Shapecode.

 1. Get the first result set of a cursored method:
 ```php